Probation Period in India 2026- Rules, Salary & Notice Period

 This guide explains the probation period clearly from both perspectives, covering rules, salary, extensions, termination, and payroll compliance.

-What Is a Probation Period?
+What Is a Probation Period in India?

 A probationary period is the initial evaluation phase of employment.
 It allows employers to assess an employee’s suitability while giving the employee time to adapt.